 LIVING OUR CULTURES, SHARING OUR HERITAGE: THE FIRST PEOPLES OF ALASKA

-In the first arrangement of its kind, the Smithsonian Institution has loaned hundreds of Indigenous Alaska artifacts to their place of origin and allowing access for hands-on study by Alaska Native elders, artists and scholars.
-These cultural and historical treasures are exhibited in the new Smithsonian Arctic Studies Center in the Anchorage Museum.
+In the largest and longest loan made by the Smithsonian Institution, the Living Our Cultures exhibition has brought more than 600 Alaska Native cultural heritage pieces to their homelands and provides access for hands-on study by Alaska Native Elders, artists, educators and scholars.
+These cultural and historical treasures are exhibited for visitors in the Smithsonian Arctic Studies Center gallery at the Anchorage Museum.

-In addition to its gallery space, the 10,000-square-foot center encourages research about Alaska Native culture through an archaeology laboratory and a space where Alaska Native elders, artists and scholars can study heritage objects up close.
+In addition to its gallery space, the 10,000-square-foot center encourages collaboration by providing a workshop space and community meeting space where Alaska Native Elders, artists, educators and scholars to research and create with heritage objects from the exhibition.

 View the Smithsonian Arctic Studies Center Exhibition video: